ravimughal/ravimughal.github.io/_posts/python/how to commit API keys/2023-10-22-how-to-commit-API-keys.md

 ## System Variables

-The most people doesnt know why why is extremely important hide your API keys of a project.
+The most people doesnt know why is extremely important hide your API keys of a project.
 API Keys or another sensitive information needs to stay safe.

 To make projects information private, you would need know how to acess **system variables**.
 And one of the mosts popular ways to create and use system variables is with .env files.